-Project Geographic Eligibility: The City of Pacific Grove and the Pacific Grove Local Water Project (PGLWP) are within the geographic boundaries of the Monterey Peninsula Water Management District ("District").
+Project Geographic Eligibility: The City of Pacific Grove and the Pacific Grove Local

+Water Project (PGLWP) are within the geographic boundaries of the Monterey Peninsula Water Management District ("District").
 Benefits of the PGLWP accrue to all California American Water Company (Cal Am) water users within the territory of the District, including but not limited to water users within the City of Pacific Grove, the Pebble Beach Community Services District/Carmel Area Wastewater District, the Presidio of Monterey, the City of Monterey, and unincorporated portions of the County of Monterey.

 Project Sponsor: The City of Pacific Grove ("City") is the Project Sponsor and is a public entity located within District boundaries.

 Project Purpose Eligibility: The PGLWP will produce a non-potable water supply as an offset to the existing use of 125 to 500 AFY of potable water use that has historically been supplied by Cal Am.
 The PGLWP provides direct benefits to Cal Am water service ratepayers who reside within the District by providing a new replacement water supply that strengthens the water supply portfolio available to the community; this project will increase and diversify water supply sources by providing a drought resistant, sustainable replacement source, thereby freeing the increment of water previously dedicated for use.
 The PGLWP will assist Cal Am in meeting requirements of the State Water Resources Control Board (SWRCB) Cease and Desist Order (CDO).

-As an ancillary benefit, the PGLWP will assist the City in meeting SWRCB requirements to protect water quality and habitat from degradation in the Pacific Grove Area of Special Biological Significance (PGASBS) and also assist the Ca meeting regulatory compliance requirements of alifornia Ocean Plan. Ма tching Requirement: The Ci 000 to ty of Pacific Grove has thus far committed \$182, the ongoing development of the PGLWP.
-Re quirements The Ci \$100,0 funds. reimb ty will commit to provide matching funds of 000, equivalent to 50% of the requested grant On June 19, 2013, the City adopted a ursement resolution for this purpose.
-1) Project Sponsor: City of Pacific Grove 2) Type of entity: Public entity 3) Project Title: Pacific Grove Local Water Project (PGLWP) 4) Project Sponsor Contact Inform nation: Ms. Sarah Hardgrave Environmental Programs Manager City of Pacific Grove 2100 Sunset Drive Pacific Grove, CA 93950 (831) 648 5722 ext.
-202 shardgrave@ci.pg.ca.us 5) Project Geographic Location: City of Pacific Grove (Phases I & II) PBCSD Service Area in Pebble Beach & City of Monterey (Phase III)
+As an ancillary benefit, the PGLWP will assist the City in meeting SWRCB requirements to protect water quality and habitat from degradation in the Pacific Grove Area of Special Biological Significance (PGASBS) and also assist meeting regulatory compliance requirements of the California Ocean Plan.

+Matching Requirement: The City of Pacific Grove has thus far committed \$182, funds.
+On June 19, 2013, the City adopted a reimbursement resolution for this purpose.

+000 to the ongoing development of the PGLWP.

+The City will commit to provide matching funds of \$100,000, equivalent to 50% of the requested grant

+Requirements

+1) Project Sponsor: City of Pacific Grove

+2) Type of entity: Public entity

+3) Project Title: Pacific Grove Local Water Project (PGLWP)

+4) Project Sponsor Contact Information: Ms. Sarah Hardgrave

+Environmental Programs Manager

+City of Pacific Grove 2100 Sunset Drive Pacific Grove, CA 93950 (831) 648 5722 ext.
+202 shardgrave@ci.pg.ca.us

+5) Project Geographic Location: City of Pacific Grove (Phases I & II)

+PBCSD Service Area in Pebble Beach & City of

+Monterey (Phase III)